BoostIO/boost-releases/readme.md

 ## 0.8.2 (2017/1/15)

-- Fix the bug which cannot open finder with using HotKey.
+- Fix the bug which cannot open finder with using HotKey on macOS.

 ## 0.8.1 (2017/1/14)